Build the PERFECT Smoothie

 - MCT Oil

-The bonus you get with the chia, flax, and hemp seeds you see on the list above is that they are also loaded with fiber, another great tool to use to fill up and fight hunger.
+You get a bonus when you incorporate chia, flax, and hemp seeds.
+They are loaded with fiber, which is another great tool to use to fill up and fight hunger.
 Adding fiber-rich ingredients like these will thicken your smoothie and make it extra filling.
 You can even purchase fiber powders to add to shakes and smoothies just like protein powder.

 “The beauty of smoothies is that you control everything that goes into them,” says Albert.
 “Think about small ingredients that don’t necessarily alter the nutritional profile you’ve worked hard to build, but make the flavor and aroma of your smoothie something you’ll really enjoy drinking!”